Types of Project Management Across Industries And Categories With Examples

 8. Energy Industry:

-• Project Management for Oil and Gas Industry
+• Project Management for the Oil and Gas Industry

 • Renewable Energy Project Management